top of page

 Alveolus Lung-Chip

-We use a commercial Organs-on-Chips platform from Emulate Inc, to study how dynamic stretch affects alveolar epithelial cell biology.
+We use a commercial Organs-on-Chips platform from Emulate Inc, to study how dynamic stretch affects alveolar epithelial cell biology in health and disease.

 Lung-Chips